AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/dapp-staking/for-stakers/unstaking.md

 If you have tokens that are locked but not actively staked, you can unlock them directly from the **My Staking** panel on the [Assets Page](https://portal.astar.network/astar/assets).

 1. In the **Locked Amount** row, click the **Unlock** icon (open padlock).
-2. Sign the transaction — all non-staked locked tokens will enter the unlocking period.
+2. Sign the transaction.
+All non-staked locked tokens will enter the unlocking period.
 3. When the period ends, use the **Unlocking** panel to click **Withdraw** and make them transferable.

 :::note